Applies to: Admin · Partner Admin · Operation Manager · Office Admin · Biller · plus any role with report permissions granted

-Report permissions are configured at the individual user level within the User Management interface.
-To adjust these settings:
+Report Permissions are configured at the individual user level within the User Management interface.

-Choose an existing user to Edit or select the Add User button to create a new profile.
+Choose an existing user to Edit, or select the Add User button to create a new profile.

 Scroll to the Permissions section and locate the Report category.

-Identify the eight (8) individual checkboxes corresponding to the specific permissions detailed in this article:
+Identify the eight (8) individual checkboxes corresponding to the specific permissions detailed in this article: Fuel Report, Toll Report, View Summary Financial Report, View Detailed Financial Report, View Statement List Report, View Statement Items Report, View Asset Safety Report, View Driver YTD and View Insights.

 Report Permissions Breakdown